Who Was Nelson Rockefeller?

 'Man at the Crossroads' Controversy

-An ensuing publish backlash against the Rockefellers—who, after long proclaiming a deep dedication to the arts, now looked both hypocritical and tyrannical—reportedly humiliated Nelson's mother, Abby Rockefeller, who, in response to the negative publicity, stated that she had never wanted the mural to be destroyed.
-While Nelson Rockefeller is widely credited with demolishing Rivera's mural, John D. Rockefeller Jr. later attempted to explain the incident, stating, "The picture was obscene and, in the judgment of Rockefeller Center, an offense to good taste.
+An ensuing publish backlash against the Rockefellers—who, after long proclaiming a deep dedication to the arts, now looked both hypocritical and tyrannical—reportedly humiliated Rockefeller's mother, Abby, who, in response to the negative publicity, stated that she had never wanted the mural to be destroyed.
+While Rockefeller is widely credited with demolishing Rivera's mural, John Jr. later attempted to explain the incident, stating, "The picture was obscene and, in the judgment of Rockefeller Center, an offense to good taste.
 It was for this reason primarily that Rockefeller Center decided to destroy it."

 Political Career Beginnings